AngelChloe/13-Object-Relational-Mapping-ORM-E-Commerce-Back-End/README.md

 ## Authors and Acknowledgements

-Code created by University of Utah Bootcamp Coders, edited by student, Cindy Chynoweth
+Code created by University of Utah Bootcamp Coders, edited by student, Cindy Chynoweth and help from other Awesome developers out there!